rapid7/lockex/README.md

 -------------

 * A working installation of zookeeper and python2.7 or higher.
-* A durable instance of zookeeper (at least three nodes)
+* A durable instance of zookeeper (at least three nodes).
+* The hosts are all synchronised with ntp.